 I found this great recipe for a banana and coconut cake which I adapted and baked in two seven inch pans.
-Sandwiched between the two sponges, I added a layer of this raspberry chia seed jam (but just missed out the honey when I made it) and for the frosting I covered the cake in whipped coconut cream.
+Sandwiched between the two sponges, I added a layer of this raspberry chia seed jam and for the frosting, I covered the cake in whipped coconut cream.

 - 6 eggs

 - 1/4 cup coconut oil (melted) (plus extra for greasing the tins)

 - 1/2 tsp cinnamon

 - 1 1/2 tsp baking powder

 - 1 cup frozen raspberries (defrosted)